Prag8855/aab/content/guides/german-health-insurance.md

 [^60]: Citation needed - Private healthcare is unlimited
 [^62]: Citation needed - Minimum cost for health insurance
 [^63]: Citation needed - Private better and cheaper for young, wealthy people
-[^64]: Considering that the cost difference is tax-deductible.